-This country-specific Q&A provides an overview of Employment & Labour Law laws and regulations applicable in Chile.
+This country-specific Q&A provides an overview of Employment and Labour laws and regulations applicable in Chile.

-a) Termination for cause: Lack of probity in the performance of duties (e.g., sexual harassment, physical aggression, harassment, infliction of injuries, etc.); carrying out activities in the same line of business as the employer; unjustified absence; abandonment of work; conduct affecting the safety or functioning of the business or the safe performance of work by other employees or the health of other employees; wilful act of damage against the facilities, machinery, tools, products or goods of the company; serious breach of the employee’s obligations in the employment agreement.
+Termination grounds caused by employee’s misconduct: (i) Lack of probity in the performance of duties; sexual harassment; physical aggression; harassment, infliction of injuries; serious immoral behaviour affecting the employee; (ii) By carrying out activities in the same line of business as the employer; (iii) Unjustified absence during: (a) two consecutive days or two Mondays in a month or a total of three days in a month; and, (b) where the worker in question is in charge of an activity or machine which abandonment or stoppage implies a serious disruption to the employer; (iv) The abandonment of work by the employee: (a) unjustified departure from the workplace during working hours; and, (b) refusal to perform the services agreed in the employment agreement; (v) Conduct affecting the safety or functioning of the business or the safe performance of work by other employees or the health of other employees; (vi) Wilful act of damage against the facilities, machinery, tools, products or goods of the employer; (vii) A serious breach of the worker’s obligations in the employment relationship.

 What, if any, additional considerations apply if large numbers of dismissals (redundancies) are planned?
 How many employees need to be affected for the additional considerations to apply?